Pro-Palestinian protests leave American college campuses on edge

 At one point, a live video streaming online showed police pushing and shoving against students as they tried to enter the building.

-Protesters were arrested Monday as NYPD officers broke up another pro-Palestinian protest outside New York University.
+Protesters outside New York University were arrested Monday as NYPD officers broke up another protest there.

 CBS New York's Dan Rice reported at least two dozen demonstrators were taken by police onto four waiting buses, as officers dismantled and removed tents.
-The NYPD later confirmed 133 people were taken into custody and released with summonses.
+The NYPD later confirmed 120 individuals were taken into custody; 116 were released with summonses for trespass, while four were issued desk appearance tickets on charges including resisting arrest.

 Near Columbia University, antisemitic slogans including "go back to Poland" were heard among the protesters' chants.
 In one video, a demonstrator can be seen holding a sign near Jewish students that reads: "Al-Qassam's next targets."